jsa4000/Getting-Started-Unreal/BeginnerProjects/README.md

 # Beginner Projects

-These examples teach the fuoundamentas and some tips how to create and develop a Game using Unreal Engine 4.x, 5.x.
+These examples teach the fundamental and some tips on how to create and develop games using Unreal Engine

 ## 1. Nomenclature